How to cool a home without AC

 This marked difference is the result of a combination of factors, specifically the lack of vegetation in cities, heat emanating from countless vehicles and other machinery and huge concentrations of asphalt to absorb the sun's rays.
 Ironically, the heat extracted from buildings by air conditioners is blown into the street making air conditioning units another big player in pushing up urban temperatures.

-If you either want to (or have to) get through heat spells without relying on AC for relief, consider the following:
+If you either want to (or have to) get through heat spells without relying on AC for relief, or if you don't want to fill your home with fine particulates if it's smokey outside, consider the following:

 - Anywhere cold air comes in during the winter, hot, humid air will come in during the summer.
 Inspect around windows, electrical and plumbing openings, and seal any cracks.